 During the weekend the basic principles of active listening are explained, discussed, and practiced.
 There is lots of group work and the days are informative and fun.
 There are no tests, and a delicious lunch and snacks are provided by the association.

-What were the association looking for?
+What is the association looking for?

 Clare Harding, January 2022